njhdunn/msi-container-tutorial/_episodes/01-introduction.md

 > A **_container_** is a virtual environment that is based on an image.
 That is, the files, applications, tools, etc that are available within a running container are determined by the image that the container is started from.
 It may be possible to start multiple container instances from an image.
 You could, perhaps, consider an image to be a form of template from which running container instances can be started.
 {: .callout}

+## Why use it?
-Container platforms like Singularity provide a convenient and consistent way to access and run software and tools.
-Singularity is increasingly widely used in the research community for supporting research projects as it allows users to isolate their software environments from the host operating system and can simplify tasks such as running multiple experiments simultaneously.
+Container platforms like Apptainer provide a convenient and consistent way to access and run software and tools.
+Apptainer is increasingly widely used in the research community for supporting research projects as it allows users to isolate their software environments from the host operating system and can simplify tasks such as running multiple experiments simultaneously.

-Concepts such as reproducibility, preservation, and distribution are important in the HPC community, and the containers provide a solution totally compatible with such concepts:
+Concepts such as reproducibility, preservation, and distribution are important in the HPC community, and containers provide a solution totally compatible with such concepts:

 - The version of some specific software used to perform an analysis can be preserved in a container with exactly the same environment used at that time.
 - A "legacy software" with binaries only available for an outdated OS can be executed inside a container.